jennaherdman/pandoc-tutorial-jennaallie/Pandoc TT.md

 To convert my “testytest1.md” I use this command:

-pandoc testytest1.md -f markdown -t html -s -o testytest2.html
+**pandoc testytest1.md -f markdown -t html -s -o testytest2.html**

 This is like saying: dear pandoc, please find this file and convert it *from* (-f) this format (markdown) *to* (-t) this format into a new file with this name (-o).
 Then you can test that it worked by typing in *ls*, and there should be testytest2.html waiting for you.
-Then open it by typing in: *open testytest2.html.
+Then open it by typing in: **open testytest2.html.**

 So that’s html.
 But if you want to turn it into a Word document, then it’s the same route, but with the final product having a docx extension.
 Let’s try:

-pandoc testytest1.md -f markdown -t docx -s -o testytest3.docx
+**pandoc testytest1.md -f markdown -t docx -s -o testytest3.docx**

-And [here they are](file:///Users/joanne/Documents/testing-pandoc/screenshot1.jpeg “here they are”), all sitting in the directory, all created with marked down code and transformed through pandoc.
+And there they should be, all sitting in the directory, all created with marked down code and transformed through Pandoc.

 Or PDF (for which you need MacTeX installed, which you can [do here](http://tug.org/mactex/mactex-download.html “do here”)):

-pandoc testytest1.md -f markdown -t pdf -s -o testytest4.pdf
+**pandoc testytest1.md -f markdown -t pdf -s -o testytest4.pdf**

 So now you’ve had the chance to familiarize with Pandoc and get some experience with the way it can manipulate your files.
 This is useful if you're switching between computers that have different applications for editing these files, and in easily converting said files between formats but maintaining the internal formatting you desire.